hdShang/arxiv-daily/docs/cs-LG/2025-05-27/papers/250521400v1-a-convergence-theory-for-diffusion-language-models-an-information-th.md

 ---
 layout: default
-title: A Convergence Theory for Diffusion Language Models: An Information-Theoretic Perspective
+title: "A Convergence Theory for Diffusion Language Models: An Information-Theoretic Perspective"
 ---

 # A Convergence Theory for Diffusion Language Models: An Information-Theoretic Perspective